pratyush-k-singh/Wordle-Solver/README.md

 ## Features

 - **Initial Recommendations:** The application provides a list of the top five recommended starting words based on letter frequency analysis.
-- **Interactive GUI:** A simple graphical interface using `tkinter` where users can input their guesses and the results, and receive the best next guess based on the remaining possible words.
+- **Interactive GUI:** A simple graphical interface using a C++ framework (e.g., Qt or GTK) where users can input their guesses and the results, and receive the best next guess based on the remaining possible words.
 - **Customizable Word List:** The application loads valid Wordle words from a text file, allowing easy customization and updates.

 ## Project Structure